Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 1. Rub Them Off

-If the problem is small, this is the most inexpensive way to control the critters.
-Therefore, this method is beneficial for controlling houseplant scale insects.
+If the problem is small, this is the most inexpensive way to control scale insects.
+Therefore, this method works well for small infestations of houseplants.

 Also, check under leaves where they may be hiding.
 Afterward, you can spray with an organic insecticide to prevent reinfestation.